Governance/gadget-server/README.txt

     </security>
 </datasource>

-2) copy following two wars into the $JBoss-AS7/standalone/deployments folder.
+2) copy following wars into the $JBoss-AS7/standalone/deployments folder.
 (This has been tested under JBoss AS7.1.1.Final)
   * gadget-server.war from the gadget-shindig/target folder.
   * gadget-web.war from the gadget-web/target folder.
+  * gadgets.war from the gadgets/target folder.

 3) Start the server via following command in $JBoss-AS7 folder: bin/standalone.sh